 Moderated by SCN‘s Publisher, Michael Lloyd, the panel consisted of David McNamara, Head of Retail, Lendlease; Michael O’Brien, Managing Director, QIC Global Real Estate; Michelle Abbey, Head of Retail, Stockland; Peter Huddle, Chief Operating Officer, Vicinity Centres; Brett Williams, Managing Director Retail, AMP Capital; and Phil McAveety, Chief Customer and Business Development Officer, Scentre Group.

-It was a packed house – the photographs below prove it.
 Quite simply, a great afternoon, that continued for many attendees into the evening…

 Many thanks to our event sponsor Mainbrace Constructions.